 “His research interest are focused on medical applications of image analysis.
-This includes local image structure using tensor analysis, image segmentation, and image registration.”
+This includes machine learning and local image structure using tensor analysis, image segmentation, and image registration.”

-The primary focus of his research has been in the area of signal processing and medical image analysis, especially in the field of developing new algorithms and their application in clinical applications.
+The primary focus of his research has been in the area of signal processing and computer science on the field of medical image analysis, especially developing new algorithms and their application in clinical applications.
 Major applications of the research have included the areas of image segmentation, image registration and detection of thin-layered structures such as valvular structures.

 “His thesis dissertation focused on two main tasks: (1) the characterization of the dynamic properties of the left ventricle and (2) the detection of different structures therein.”